Find cheat sheets and help documentation for all variety of securities and functions by entering BPS <GO>

 |Shanghai Stock Exchange||CG||CH|

-See the attached file for the full list.
+See the attached file below for the full list.
 You can find more information on the different exchanges by entering EPRX <GO> to view exchange profiles.

 In Excel, from the top menubar, go to Bloomberg > Help to see the Help documentation for more assistance in using the API.

-Use BBXL < GO > in the Bloomberg terminal to find cheatsheets, pre-programmed spreadsheets, demo-spreadsheets, and explanation of error messages.
+Use BBXL <GO> in the Bloomberg terminal to find cheatsheets, pre-programmed spreadsheets, demo-spreadsheets, and explanation of error messages.